robertbraeutigam/scan/README.md

 There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other at least in one direction.

-All communication is peer-to-peer and end-to-end encrypted with automatically rotating keys.
-There is no central component nor server, and all communication is secured against third parties even through untrusted infrastructure.

 All devices have a uniform interface, which mainly consist of these categories: